Mark R. Schurr

 Ph.D. in anthropology, Indiana University, 1989

 Mark R. Schurr is a professor in the Department of Anthropology at the University of Notre Dame.
-He also is editor of the Midcontinental Journal of Archaeology.
+He also is a former editor of the Midcontinental Journal of Archaeology.
 His research focuses on the archaeology of eastern North America (especially from the Midcontinent to the Lower Great Lakes region).
 An early interest in chemistry eventually led to a B.S. in Chemistry and a continuing interest in archaeological chemistry, especially stable isotope analysis and fluoride dating.
-Schurr is the director of the Fluoride Dating Service Center, which provides fluoride measurements and other analytical services to researchers from throughout the world.
 His isotopic studies of prehistoric weaning behavior and of the relationships between agricultural intensity and social organization among Middle Mississippian societies have been recognized for their creative blending of analytical chemistry and archaeology.